rodneylab/parsedown/README.md

 2. Copy the generated `pkg` folder into your JavaScript or TypeScript project.
 3. Import and use the code in one of your project source files:

-   a.
-Parse Markdown to HTML
+- Parse Markdown to HTML

 ```typescript
 import init, {